D4rk-5ky/Syncerate/commented_code_map.md

 pexpect.spawn(command[0], command[1:], timeout=None, encoding="utf-8", env=process_env)
 ```

-Using an argv list avoids shell re-parsing. `process_env` is normally `None`; private-agent mode passes only the isolated agent environment to Syncoid and its nested SSH children.
+Using an argv list avoids shell re-parsing. `process_env` is normally `None`; private-agent mode passes the isolated agent environment to the **same Syncoid command**, so Syncoid and the SSH processes it creates inherit `SSH_AUTH_SOCK`.
+Pexpect still owns Syncoid, not SSH or mbuffer directly.

 It monitors these conditions: